Research interests (and some recent papers)

 Gabriel Istrate.
 Reachability and Recurrence in a Modular Generalization of Annihilating Random Walks (and lights-out games) to hypergraphs.
 Theoretical Computer Science , 580, pp. 83-93, 2015.

 James Aisenberg, Samuel Buss, Maria-Luisa Bonet, Adrian Crãciun, Gabriel Istrate.
 Short Proofs for the Kneser -Lovasz Coloring Principle.
 Proceedings of the 42nd International Workshop on Automata, Languages and Programming (ICALP’2015).
 Lecture Notes in Computer Science, Springer.
-Journal version submitted to special issue dedicated to ICALP of Information and Computation.
+Journal version to appear to special issue dedicated to ICALP of Information and Computation.

 Gabriel Istrate, Cosmin Bonchis, Mircea Marin.
 Interactive Particle Systems and Random Walks on Hypergraphs.
 Presented at 10th International Workshop on Developments in Computational Models (DCM’ 14).
 2014.
 Complete version under submission to Random Structures and Algorithms.